visualpharm/Lunacy/docs/index_updated.md

   <summary>
    <strong>Free VS Paid </strong>
  </summary>

+[Omg-img](http://img.icons8.com/) service provides free and paid options.
+Yes, you can search and retrieve icons with omg-img for free.
+The <b>free</b> option works great for small and simple projects.
+The <b>paid</b> option lets you craft cutting-edge apps.
+You may use exactly the same paid token to access both searching and retrieval engines.

 Lots of the [omg-img](http://img.icons8.com/) features are available to our clients for free.
 Premium options are available only to paying clients.
 The major difference is that <b>paid license</b> provides extra features which are: